jbowdre/runtimeterror/content/posts/tailscale-ssh-serve-funnel/index.md

         Update without interactive prompts (default false)
 ```

-Tailscale serve be used for spawning a simple file server (like this one which shares the contents of the `/demo` directory):
+Tailscale Serve can be used for spawning a simple file server (like this one which shares the contents of the `/demo` directory):
 ```shell
 sudo tailscale serve /demo # [tl! .cmd]
 Available within your tailnet: # [tl! .nocopy:5]